-The Exhibitor Spotlight Theatre provides a great chance to hear from a selection of exhibitors giving informative, 30-minute presentations about their products and how they can support practice.
+The Exhibitor Spotlight Theatre provided a great chance to hear from a selection of exhibitors giving informative, 30-minute presentations about their products and how they can support practice.
 These sessions are designed to provide direct insight on their products.
-These sessions are free to attend and cannot be pre-booked – so arrive early to get a seat.

 |10:00 - 10:30||